erlestor/abahus/readme.md

 - A branch is created when work is started on a specific issue.
 The branch should include the issue number.
 Eg. "2-add-login-form-to-frontend".
 - Commit messages should be concise.
 Instead of writing "added button and fixed filename" divide it up to two different commits.
 - When the issue is solved in the current branch a merge request is created with "Closes #issue_number" in its description.
 Another person then approves and tests the merge locally to make sure that the changes don't cause unexpected issues.
 Only then can it be merged.
+- Each pair can have one person responsible for pushing to git.
+The VSCode extension Live Share can then be used.

 ## Data